Ghana Card

-The Ghana Card is a national Identity card that is issued by the Ghanaian authorities to Ghanaian citizens – both resident and non-resident, and legally and permanently resident foreign nationals.
+The Ghana Card is the national Identity card that is issued by the Ghanaian authorities to Ghanaian citizens – both resident and non-resident, legal and permanent residents of foreign nationals.
 It is proof of identity, citizenship and residence of the holder.
 The current version is in ID1 format and biometric.
+It is issued by the National Identification Authority of Ghana and Regarded as a property of the country as such.
+In July 2023, through the initiative of the Vice President of Ghana, Dr. Mahamudu Bawumia, new card numbers were issued to newborn babies as part of pilot program to incorporate newborn babies unto the database.

 History

-In 1973 national Identity cards were issued to citizens in the border regions of Ghana including Volta, Northern, Upper East and Upper West, Brong Ahafo, and parts of the Western Region.
+In 1973, national identity cards were issued to citizens in the border regions of Ghana including Volta, Northern, Upper East and Upper West, Brong Ahafo, and parts of the Western Region.

 The project was discontinued three years later due to problems with logistics and lack of financial support.
 This was the first time the idea of national identification systems arose.
 Again, in 1987, the Government of the Provisional National Defence Council (PNDC) through the National Commission for Democracy (NCD), revisited the national identity card concept by establishing committees including a Technical Implementation Committee.
 Due to economic difficulties, the issue was not pursued.
 Once again, in 2001, when the National Economic Dialogue was convened, the National Identification System (NIS) was seen as a major policy concern.
 As a result, a multisectoral Technical Committee consisting of stakeholder organisations was established to do the following: